Why should you get tested?

 Consider Penile testing if you:

-- See warts, lesions or other new growths on the shaft of the penis or perineum.
+- See warts, lesions or other new growths on the shaft of the penis, perineum or scrotum.

 - Want to be certain of your status as a carrier.

 Read More (Anal & Oral)

 Consider Anal testing if you:

 - Have experienced pre-cancerous or cancerous changes in your cervix, vulva or vagina due to HPV.
 You may be at greater risk for an anal HPV infection due the anatomical proximity of the anus and vagina.